Who pays for the free Letterboxer service?

 We have the Unsolicited Electronic Messages Act which covers email, instant messaging, TXTs & PXTs of a commercial nature.
 It does not cover faxes, Internet pop-ups or voice telemarketing.
 The Department of Internal Affairs enforces this and has an Anti Spam section on their website.

-2.1 - Unaddressed mail, including brochures, flyers and business cards, must not be delivered to letterboxes where a sign requesting non-delivery is displayed;
+2.1 Unaddressed mail must not be delivered to letterboxes where a sign requesting”Addressed Mail Only” is displayed;

-2.2 - Unaddressed mail and free newspapers must not be delivered to letterboxes displaying an "Addressed mail only" sign.
+2.2 Unaddressed mail – must not be delivered to letterboxes displaying a No Unaddressed Mail:, “No Junk Mail”, or”No Circulars” sign.